MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-deploy-faq.md

 # Deployment Frequently Asked Questions

-This article contains answers to frequently asked questions about Azure bot deployment that is described in the [Deploy your bot](https://docs.microsoft.com/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0).
+This article contains answers to frequently asked questions about Azure bot deployment that is described in the [Deploy your bot](https://docs.microsoft.com/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0) article.

 ## Zip up the code directory